Zaid1120/MQMerlin/README.md

 - Installed Java.

 ### Downloading the Application
-1. Go to the MQMerlin GitHub repository at github xxx.
+1. Go to the MQMerlin GitHub repository at github.
+2. Download a release.
+OR
 2. Download the entire repository to your local machine.
 3. Extract the downloaded files to a preferred location on your machine.